Topological Phases in Fractals: Local Spin Chern Marker in the Sierpinski carpet Kane-Mele-Rashba Model: Spectral Properties of KMR model in SC

 \subsection{Energy spectra}

-In Fig. \ref{figenergydos}, we show the energy spectra and density of states (DOS) of the model Hamiltonian $\mathcal{H}_{\rm KMR}$, for the four generations of the SC presented in Fig. \ref{fig1}.
+In Fig. \ref{figenergydos}, we show the energy spectra and density of states (DOS) of the model Hamiltonian $\mathcal{H}_{\rm KMR}$, for the four generations of the SC presented in Fig. \ref{fig1} (a)-(d).
 Unless explicitly stated otherwise, we consider the model's parameters $\lambda_{\rm KM}=0.25t$, $\lambda_{\rm R}=\sqrt{3}\lambda_{\text{KM}}\approx0.43t$ with $V_{\rm ab}=0$ for the QSHI phase and $V_{\rm ab}=7\sqrt{3}t/8$ for the topologically trivial phase.
-These sets of parameters are chosen conveniently and marked as the two red targets in the schematic diagram at the lower left part of Fig. \ref{fig1}.
+These sets of parameters are chosen conveniently and marked as the two red targets in the schematic diagram at Fig. \ref{fig1} (e).

 Figs. \ref{figenergydos}(a) and (b) show the results with model parameters adjusted to match the QSHI phase and the topologically trivial phase, respectively.
 The OBC used leads to in-gap topological states when the model's parameters are adjusted to reach a QSHI phase [see Fig. \ref{figenergydos}(a)].
 The in-gap states are absent in the topologically trivial situations [Fig. \ref{figenergydos}(b)].
 In both the QSHI and trivial phases, the bulk states are not significantly affected by the fractality of the system.
 The general profile of these energy levels remains nearly unchanged as the fractal generation increases.
 The respective DOS takes on a noisy appearance with the introduction of fractality.
 This behavior of bulk energy levels and DOS is consistent with previous studies on SC on a honeycomb mesh, as reported in Refs. \cite{vanVeen2016, Bouzerar2020, Yang2024}.
 However, the fractal structure drastically alters the in-gap topological states in the QSHI phase, producing a staircase-like profile in this energy spectrum region as the fractal generation increases.
-This staircase profile shown in the insets of Fig. \ref{fig1}(a), translates into sharp peaks in the DOS.
+This staircase profile shown in the insets of Fig. \ref{figenergydos} (a), translates into sharp peaks in the DOS.